yassine-ahmed/eLearning-Platform/README.md

-readme_content = """
-# Learning Management System (LMS) with Clerk
+# eLearning platform (YACOD) with Clerk

-This project is an enterprise-level full-stack Learning Management System (LMS) built with modern web technologies.
+This project is an enterprise-level full-stack online learning platform built with modern web technologies.
 It leverages [Clerk](https://clerk.com) for authentication and user management, providing a seamless and secure experience for users.

 ## Table of Contents